-There are more than 47,440 registered nurses currently employed in Alabama, but that’s still not enough to meet the need.
-As the healthcare industry becomes a major force in the state's economy, the demand for registered nurses has skyrocketed, while the national job growth rate is at a speedy 15% .
-If you’ve been considering online RN programs in Alabama, now is a great time to get started!
-With numerous hospital systems and medical centers in the state, nurses who complete RN programs in Alabama — or any other online nursing degree — have their choice of employment options.
-While at first glance, the wages listed in the table below might seem low compared to national averages, the state's relatively low cost of living should be considered.
+Alabama currently has more than 47,400 registered nurses, but the state needs more professionals to meet demand.
+As the healthcare industry becomes a major force in the state's economy, the demand for registered nurses has skyrocketed.
+The BLS projects that the job growth rate for registered nurses will increase by 15% from 2016-2026, greatly outpacing the national average.
+With the state's numerous hospital systems and medical centers, nurses who complete RN programs in Alabama have their choice of employment options.
+While at first glance, the wages listed in the table below might seem low compared to national averages, individuals should consider the state's relatively low cost of living.

 Biggest Hospitals in Alabama

-Living near a large hospital can be a plus for those earning an online nursing degree and recent grads alike.
-Most online nursing programs in Alabama require a period of residency or experiential learning, and large hospitals often have well-structured teaching programs in place.
+Living near a large hospital offers many benefits for recent grads and those earning an online nursing degree.
+Most online nursing programs in Alabama require a period of residency or experiential learning, and large hospitals often boast well-structured teaching programs.
 They're also more likely to offer internship or fellowship programs, and tend to have more job openings.
 It's worth checking out what these large hospitals have to offer:

-- University of Alabama Hospital: Founded in 1945, this Birmingham facility holds 1,157 beds — more than any other hospital in the state.
-With 18,750 employees, it’s also one of the largest employers in both the Birmingham-Hoover metropolitan area and the state of Alabama.
-UAB Hospital is world-renowned for its seven specialty programs.
+- University of Alabama Hospital: Founded in 1945, this Birmingham facility holds 1,157 beds, more than any other hospital in the state.
+With 18,750 employees, the hospital also rises as one of the largest employers in both the Birmingham-Hoover metropolitan area and Alabama.
+UAB Hospital remains world-renowned for its seven specialty programs.

 - Huntsville Hospital: Known for its state-of-the-art orthopedic and heart centers, Huntsville Hospital employs roughly 10,000 individuals.
-Used by the University of Alabama Birmingham School of Medicine for clinical rotations, it also acts as a teaching hospital for local family practice, pharmacy, and nursing students from various Alabama institutions.
+Used by the University of Alabama Birmingham School of Medicine for clinical rotations, the facility also acts as a teaching hospital for local family practice, pharmacy, and nursing students from various Alabama institutions.

 Additional Nursing Resources in Alabama

-An online resource for information on licensure, employment options, professional protocols, and nursing schools in Alabama, this site provides helpful up-to-date information for in-state nurses.
-Be sure to check out the site's graduate scholarships, as well as its extensive list of continuing education programs.
+- Alabama Nursing Resource Center: An online resource for information on licensure, employment options, professional protocols, and nursing schools in Alabama, this site provides helpful up-to-date information for in-state nurses.
+Students can explore the site's graduate scholarships and its extensive list of continuing education programs.

-This professional organization for Alabama registered nurses is committed to advocacy, community, and education.
+- Alabama State Nurses Association: This professional organization for Alabama registered nurses remains committed to advocacy, community, and education.
 In addition to members-only job boards, networking opportunities, and online continuing education programs, the organization holds multiple seminars, conferences, and leadership summits each year.
 Other benefits include webinars, certification discounts, and a monthly journal subscription.

-The AASN is a professional organization dedicated to the promotion of nurses and nursing in schools in Alabama.
-Like many similar groups, it offers conferences, continuing education courses, and workshops, as well as hands-on resources (such as templates and forms) for use in the workplace.
+- Alabama Association of School Nurses: The AASN exists as a professional organization dedicated to the promotion of nurses and nursing in schools in Alabama.
+The group offers conferences, continuing education courses, and workshops, as well as hands-on resources for use in the workplace.

-Emergency nurses can explore the state-specific resources available on this site, while members may participate in regular meetings, conferences, and other events sponsored by this highly active professional organization.
-It’s also a great resource for those wanting to learn more about nursing colleges in Alabama that offer advanced practice programs.
+- Alabama Emergency Nurses Association: Emergency nurses can explore the state-specific resources available on this site, while members may participate in regular meetings, conferences, and other events sponsored by this highly active professional organization.
+The group stands out as a great resource for those wanting to learn more about nursing colleges in Alabama that offer advanced practice programs.